becodeorg/moodle_boost_theme/UPGRADING.md

 ### Changed

 - The Bootstrap `.no-gutters` class is no longer used, use `.g-0` instead.

   For more information see [MDL-81818](https://tracker.moodle.org/browse/MDL-81818)

 - The `.page-header-headings` CSS class now has a background colour applied to the maintenance and secure layouts.
   You may need to override this class in your maintenance and secure layouts if both of the following are true:

-  - Your theme plugin inherits from `theme_boost` and uses this CSS class
+  - Your theme plugin inherits from `theme_becode` and uses this CSS class
   - Your theme plugin applies a different styling for the page header for the maintenance and secure layouts.

   For more information see [MDL-83047](https://tracker.moodle.org/browse/MDL-83047)